-After the completion of this offering, no shares of our preferred stock will be outstanding.
-Pursuant to our charter, our board of directors will have the authority, without further action by the stockholders, to issue from time to time shares of preferred stock in one or more series.
-Our board of directors may designate the rights, preferences, privileges and restrictions of the preferred stock, including dividend rights, conversion rights, voting rights, redemption rights, liquidation preference, sinking fund terms, and the number of shares constituting any series or the designation of any series.
+No shares of our preferred stock are currently outstanding.
+Pursuant to our charter, our board of directors has the authority, without further action by the stockholders, to issue from time to time shares of preferred stock in one or more series.
+Our board of directors may designate the rights, preferences, privileges and restrictions of the preferred stock, including dividend rights, conversion rights, redemption rights, liquidation preference, sinking fund terms, and the number of shares constituting any series or the designation of any series.
 The issuance of preferred stock could have the effect of restricting dividends on our common stock, diluting the voting power of our common stock, impairing the liquidation rights of our common stock, or delaying, deterring or preventing a change in control.
 Such issuance could have the effect of decreasing the market price of our common stock.
 Any preferred stock so issued may rank senior to our common stock with respect to the payment of dividends or amounts upon liquidation, dissolution or winding up, or both.
 We currently have no plans to issue any shares of preferred stock.